Posted on 9/15/2025

 Galveston Ghost Tours You Won't Want to Miss

-Ghost tours in Galveston are available nightly and range from history-filled walks along The Strand to ghost hunting to haunted bar hopping.
+Ghost tours in Galveston are available nightly and range from history-filled walks (how much walking depends on the tour) along The Strand to hunting ghosts to haunted bar hopping.
 When you're done wandering with the spirits, you'll be glad to have a cozy Galveston vacation rental to return to — just make sure that no ghosts follow you home!

 We've rounded up a few of Galveston's best "frightseeing" excursions geared toward skeptics and believers alike.
-Full of spooky stories and cemetery visits, these outings are a seriously scary good time.
+When you visit Galveston, these tours are full of spooky stories and cemetery visits, leaving no gravestone unturned and offering a seriously scary good time.

 Historic Galveston Ghost Tours leads brave souls on a night full of paranormal activity and history.
-Guided by Johnny Zombie, this ghost walking tour covers spots like the 1800s Sealy Mansion, where the head of the house is said to still wander the haunted halls.
-The tour is offered three times each evening so that you can go early with kiddos or later at night for an extra spooky experience.
+Guided by Johnny Zombie, this ghost walking tour covers spots like the 1800s Sealy Mansion, where the head of the house is said to wander the haunted halls still.
+The tour is offered three times each evening, allowing you to go early with kiddos or later at night for an extra spooky experience.

-Tours are for all ages and offered a few times nightly.
+Tours are for all ages and are offered a few times nightly.
 Adult beverages are welcome!

 Ghost City Tours offers a few different scare-filled outings on the island, sure to add some fright to your night.
 The Ghosts of Galveston is the original spooky sightseeing tour.
 Geared toward all ages, it introduces mortals to the island's haunted history and paranormal history.
 You'll make stops to meet the ghosts of St. Mary's Orphanage, Moody Mansion, and more.